May 05, 2022

-eCommerce: Advantages and Disadvantages of Running an Online Store
+eCommerce Advantages and Disadvantages You Should Know Before Starting an Online Store

 Advantages of eCommerce Businesses

-First, we’ll look at the advantages of the eCommerce business model and why it has recently become a more appealing option than a brick-and-mortar business.
+Before we cover the disadvantages of eCommerce, we’ll look at the advantages first and discuss why it has recently become a more appealing option than a brick-and-mortar business.

 2. Extensive Market Reach

 A major advantage of managing eCommerce stores is the potential to gain more customers without geographical boundaries.
 When you conduct your business online and people are interested in your product and services, anyone around the world can be your customer.